-Academic Year: 2022/23 Total fund allocated: £16,000 Date Updated: 12/07/2023 Key indicator 1: The engagement of all pupils in regular physical activity - Chief Medical Officers guidelines recommend that primary school pupils undertake at least 30 minutes of physical activity a day in school Percentage of total allocation: % Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
-What has changed?: Sustainability and suggested next steps: Delivery and increased provision to 3 afternoons per week of high quality swimming lessons by professionally trained instructor for all children across the school.
-Pupils will swim once a week in a 45 session from Reception to Year 6.
-Class numbers are limited and based on ability to ensure quality of delivery and appropriate level of provision. £10,000 Increased provision and delivery of swimming lessons through the highly skilled swimming instructor has ensured pupil's progress to meet National recognised standards in Y6 (See swimming data above).
-Investment in quality provision by reducing class sizes and increasing lesson times from 30 to 45 minutes will ensure all children have equal opportunities to progress and develop their swimming techniques.
-Line markings on the field for 6 lane sports track (Sports Day) and Rounders diamond. £1,000 Tailored markings on the field have enhanced delivery of PE lessons for Striking & Fieldiing & Athletics and contributed to the overall success of the annual Sports Day.
-Investment in improved equipment enables the school to branch out its offer of additional water related disciplines to improve stroke technique, (e.g. water polo) while embracing the wider benefits of physical health and mental well-being.
-This will be ongoing in the 23/24 academic year.
+Academic Year: 2024/25 Total fund allocated: £16,000 Date Updated: 14/07/2025 Key indicator 1: The engagement of all pupils in regular physical activity - Chief Medical Officers guidelines recommend that primary school pupils undertake at least 30 minutes of physical activity a day in school Percentage of total allocation: % Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+What has changed?: Sustainability and suggested next steps: Delivery and increased provision to 1 full day per week of high quality swimming lessons by professionally trained instructors for all children acrost the school.
+Pupils will swim once a week in a 45 minute session from Reception to Year 6.
+Class numbers are limited and based on ability to ensure quality of delivery and appropriate level of provision. £5,100 Increased provision and delivery of swimming lessons through the highly skilled swimming instructor has ensured pupil's progress to meet National recognised standards in Y6 (See swimming data above).
+Investment in quality provision by reducing class sizes and increasing lesson times from 30 to 45 minutes has ensured all children have had equal opportunities to progress and develop their swimming techniques.
+Investment in improved equipment enables the school to branch out its offer of additional water related disciplines to improve stroke technique, (e.g. water polo) while embracing the wider benefits of physical health and mental wellbeing.
+Line markings on the field for 6 lane sports track (Athletics inc. Sports Day) and Rounders diamond. £275 Tailored markings on the field have enhanced delivery of PE lessons for Striking & Fielding & Athletics and contributed to the overall success of the annual Sports Day.
+This will be ongoing in the 25/26 academic year.

 Key indicator 2: The profile of PESSPA being raised across the school as a to ool for whole sch ool improvement Percentage of total allocation: % Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
-What has changed?: Sustainability and suggested next steps: Raise profile of the impact health and physical activity can have on attainment within the school and wider community.
+What has changed?: Sustainability and suggested next steps: Raise profile of the impact health and ohysical activity can have on attainment within the school and wider community.
 Employment of part time lunchtime staff to develop and oversee sports and games.
-2 staff members have been employed at lunchtimes.
+1 staff member has been employed at lunchtimes.
 They have overseen the games and equipment and developed a range of activities for children of all ages.
 Behaviour has improved significantly as a result.
-This will continue into the 23/24 academic year.
+This will continue into the 25/26 academic year.
 Information given out to parents via school signposting them towards other sport related media channels and external clubs to engage with school holiday challenges.
 Parental engagement through these initiatives and other challenge tasks encourages the opportunity for 30mins daily activity at home.
+This will continue into the 25/26 academic year.
 Celebration assemblies also further raise the profile and impact of being active in and out of school.
-This will continue into the 23/24 academic year.
+L120.2 4 in addition to the nan-renning